mosip/inji-certify/docker-compose/docker-compose-injistack/README.md

 - (required for Farmer setup) Certify will automatically generate the DID document for your usecase at [this endpoint](http://localhost:8090/v1/certify/issuance/.well-known/did.json), please copy the contents of the HTTP response and host it appropriately in the same location.
     - To verify if everything is working you can try to resolve the DID via public DID resolvers such as [Uniresolver](https://dev.uniresolver.io/).

-- (required if Mobile driving license configured) Onboard issuer key and certificate data into property `mosip.certify.mock.mdoc.issuer-key-cert` using the creation script
+- (required if Mobile driving license configured) Onboard issuer key and certificate data into property `mosip.certify.mock.mdoc.issuer-key-cert` using the creation script, please read the [plugin README](https://github.com/mosip/digital-credential-plugins/tree/release-0.3.x/mock-certify-plugin) for the same.

 ### Advanced users only: